Climb With Asha | Train. Educate. Empower.

 Asha for Education is a 100% volunteer, low-overhead charity group.
 Rather than cost-heavy marketing about our work, we engage people by helping them train for fitness and wellness goals, asking in return that they learn about Asha, spread the word and raise funds by letting their network know about their events and association with Asha.

 The Team Asha Climbing program helps hikers and climbers summit local peaks, which include Mt.
-Ranier, Mt.
+Rainier, Mt.
 Baker & Mt.
 Adams.
-Other peaks may also included each year depending on the leads and the program.
+Other peaks may also be offered depending on the leads and the program for the year.

 Every hiker / climber is set up with a fundraising page and has a minimum fundraising expectation based on their goals.